Sitecore/Sitecore.Pathfinder/README.md

 ```

 By default various schema files for Json and Xml are generated and downloaded.
 The ``file`` property determines where the generated
-is unpack in the project directory.
+is unpack in the [Project] directory.

 ## Deploying
-By default Pathfinder copies the build package to a website and installs it.
+By default Pathfinder copies the output packages to the website and installs them.
 The package is copied to the
 [DataFolder]/Data/Pathfinder/Available directory.
-Any dependencies from the sitecore.project/packages directory are also copied to
+Any dependencies from the [Project]/sitecore.project/packages directory are also
-this directory.
+copied to this directory.

 ### Installation
 The package is installed by making a request to the [Website]/sitecore/shell/client/Applications/Pathfinder/InstallPackage with the name of the